danilyef/c_plus_plus_specialization_coursera/yellow_belt/README.md

 Additionally, the course explores the use of unit tests for debugging programs and ensuring code reliability.
 It also demonstrates how to develop your own unit test framework using only the knowledge gained from the "White" and "Yellow" Belts.

-As with the *White Belt* course, you will complete a final project at the end.
-In the *White Belt,* you developed a simple data storage system with basic functionalities like adding, deleting, and searching.
-In the *Yellow Belt,* you will enhance this storage system by adding support for more complex queries.
+As with the **White Belt** course, you will complete a final project at the end.
+In the **White Belt** you developed a simple data storage system with basic functionalities like adding, deleting, and searching.
+In the **Yellow Belt** you will enhance this storage system by adding support for more complex queries.